 What Determines Car Insurance Rates?

-The amount you pay for auto insurance is determined by a complicated algorithm that takes many factors into consideration.
+The amount you pay for auto insurance is determined by a complicated algorithm that considers many factors.
 Your driving history is just one variable used to calculate your rate.
 Read on to learn more about what auto insurance carriers look at when they determine your premium.

 Younger drivers are considered the riskiest to insure due to their lack of experience behind the wheel.
 Most insurance carriers consider a “young driver” to be someone under age 25.
 Drivers older than 25 typically pose less risk, so your car insurance premiums may drop as you get older.

-Your location makes a difference.
 Your location is one of the biggest factors in determining your car insurance premium.
 Insurance carriers use data from more than just your state and county; they often use information from your specific zip code.
-Insurance providers don’t just look at whether you live in an urban or rural area, but also at the motor vehicle theft and crime rate statistics where you live and park your vehicle.
+Insurance providers don’t just look at whether you live in an urban or rural area but also at the motor vehicle theft and crime rate statistics where you live and park your vehicle.

 Being married can be a plus when it comes to auto insurance rates.
 Some insurers think that married people lead less-risky lives.
-Married couples save a national average of 6% on car insurance, but some states, it may save them as much as 12.7%.
+Married couples save a national average of 6% on car insurance, but it may save them as much as 12.7% in some states.

-Primary vehicle use.
 The 2020 State of Auto Insurance Report, published on Zebra.com, says that the typical insured driver has a personal use policy, which means that their car is used to commute to work and run personal errands.
 But if you’re using your vehicle for business and to drive between clients, you may want to consider a business auto insurance policy to make sure you have adequate coverage.

 Insurance carriers run these variables through their own refined algorithms.
 Car insurance companies have different ways of calculating insurance costs, which is why rates may vary so much from carrier to carrier.
 You may be able to save significantly by comparing auto policies and shopping around.